5l1v3r1/s2e/README.md

 # Warning
 S2E is quite large.
 Right now, it's looking to be about 14GB without virtual machines.
 You have been warned.

+# Stages
+You'll notice "stage1", etc here.
+This is due to the automated docker build process timing out.
+Do not worry about these.